frelon/suse-elemental/docs/image-build-and-customization.md

 ```
 ### Booting the built image

-> **NOTE:** The below RAM and vCPU resources are just reference values, feel free to tweak them based on what your environment's needs.
+> **NOTE:** The below RAM and vCPU resources are just reference values, feel free to tweak them based on what your environment needs.

 *Using Libvirt:*